cirosantilli/x86-assembly-cheat/README.md

 # Assembly Cheat

 Assembly information and cheatsheets.

-x86 only for now, but we'd love to try out other architectures.
+Also includes: containers (ELF), linking (ld), calling conventions. x86 Linux focus for now, but more technologies may be added later.

 1. Featured
     1. [Getting started](getting-started.md)